clevyr/kubedb/docs/kubedb_dump.md

 ### Synopsis

-The "dump" command dumps a running database to a sql file.
+Dump a database to a sql file.

 If no filename is provided, the filename will be generated.
 For example, if a dump is performed in the namespace "clevyr" with no extra flags,